isaacbean07/ECE2112_PA-2/README.md

 * ```np.save('X_normalized.npy', X_normalized)```: Saves the resulting array into a binary file named X_normalized.npy on disk for later retrieval.

 # B. CUBES DIVISIBLE BY 4 PROBLEM
-> Using NumPy, create the first 100 positive integers, cube every element, and reshape the result into a 10 × 10 ndarray named C. Thus, C begins with 13 and ends with 1003.
+>OBJECTIVES: Using NumPy, create the first 100 positive integers, cube every element, and reshape the result into a 10 × 10 ndarray named C. Thus, C begins with 13 and ends with 1003.
 Page 1 — Experiment No. 2 Use a Boolean condition on C to obtain every cubed value divisible by 4.
 Store the selected values in div by 4.
 Preserve NumPy’s normal row-major selection order.
 Required checks: Display the shape of C, the array div by 4, and the number of selected elements.
 A correct solution has 50 selected elements; the first is 8 and the last is 1,000,000.

 ## Discussion
 ### Functions Used